Santiago de Compostela: The Windows

 There is an explanation for the attraction that the “stone city” produces.
 In the 19th century, scientists wanted to demonstrate the attractive force that mountains exert, and with the help of a pendulum they carried out the Schiehallion experiment.

-Since then it is not uncommon to see teachers in novels of that time walking around the world with a pendulum … This city built of granite stone, monumental, is able to exert this attraction thanks to the amount of stone used.
+Since then it is not uncommon to see a scientist or professor in novels walking around the world with a pendulum … This city built of granite stone, monumental, is able to exert this attraction thanks to the amount of stone used.

 There is also a hypothesis for the mystical atmosphere in Santiago de Compostela, since due to its granite nature it makes the area one of the highest due to incidents with Radon gas emissions and also gamma radiation emissions.

 On the day of the patron saint of the city, a party is organized at the gates of the cathedral, in the middle of summer, where the night is filled with fire, people, music and celebration and the cathedral burns with fire in the middle of the darkness.

 The Windows of Santiago de Compostela

 The windows of Santiago?
 What is special about the windows of Santiago de Compostela?
 It is not that in Santiago de Compostela they make the windows of the houses different from the rest of the world.
 But each one remembers from each place that he visits a detail in a special way: it can be the mists, the roofs, the ugly dogs that he finds on the street, … the list is endless and is as varied as it is personal.

 In my case, Santiago de Compostela lives in my memory through its windows.